ucsb-cs148-w23/project-t11-proceduralgeneration/team/retrospectives/RETRO_01.md

 Absent: NA

 ## Action Item
-- A goal: identify something the team wants to get better at
+- A goal: Start commenting in code and using good naming conventions.
-- A change: identify one thing that the team will change about how it works together
+- A change: Refrain from adding minor changes unrelated to the commit.
-- A measurement: identify at least one way to measure whether the change helped the team achieve the goal, or move closer to it.
+- A measurement: Reduced confusion from another commit due to confusing variable names; reduced confusion from which commit a change came from (the change should be related to the commit and have its separate issue and branch).

 Retro Notes: